jeffhammond/j3/asynchronous_tasks.md

 Asynchronous communication is regarded as an important tool for scaling distributed applications.
-Library-based communication such as MPI and OpenSHMEM includes non-blocking operations, which are allowed to behave asynchronously relative to the calling context.
+Library-based communication such as MPI and OpenSHMEM include non-blocking operations, which are allowed to behave asynchronously relative to the calling context.
 While coarray operations may be asynchronous between images,